Workplace Accessibility Resources

 Creating an accessible workplace benefits everyone.
 When you design your internal processes, physical work space, and products to be accessible to all – you create opportunities.
 Opportunities to recruit, accommodate, and retain diverse employees, support existing employees with disabilities or barriers, and attract a wide range of customers.
-With new Government of Canada Federal Accessibility Legislation due in the Spring of 2018, there’s no better time to develop the accessibility of your organization.
+With the implementation of the Accessible Canada Act underway, there’s no better time to develop the accessibility of your organization.
 We’re here to support you.
 Read below for more information on the upcoming Accessibility Legislation, why it’s important for your organization, and how CAES services can help you.

 - Psychological Health and Safety in the Workplace: assessment, review, recommendations